siminsadanandan/perft-srv-node-red/README.md

 Repo have docker build script to customize the nodered image with default project/flows, bash script for simple tasks, docker-compose file to run the container.

-_Currenly only support http and APIs don't have any auth_
+_Currenly only support http and APIs don't have any auth support_